The Atlantis Conspiracy

 The Atlantis Conspiracy is a 2001 HBO/ZDF film that was written and directed by Dean Silvers and starring Amanda Donohoe, Jeremy Davies, Bill Sage, and Adrienne Shelly.
 Filming took place in New York.

+The film is also known as Rock the Boat.

 Premise

-Lauren Marcus (Amanda Donohoe) reluctantly moves back to New York City and is forced to decide whether she wants to reconnect with the life she abruptly left behind.
+Lauren Marcus reluctantly moves back to New York City, and is forced to decide whether she wants to reconnect with the life she abruptly left behind.
 When a mystery stemming from a suicide draws her in, she and two friends, a young bookie and a cynical federal agent, seek to uncover the truth.